-Blake Rossman made some unique history in the 2021-2022 season.
-After the Corsairs secured their second straight Golden Valley Conference championship, Rossman became the first ever Corsair to win a Golden Valley Conference title as a player and coach.
+Blake Rossman made some unique history in the 2022-2023 season.
+After the Corsairs secured their third straight Golden Valley Conference championship, Rossman became the first ever Corsair to win a Golden Valley Conference title as a player and coach.
 Coach Rossman played an important role as a forward on the Redwoods 2019-2020 Golden Valley Conference Championship team.
 Known for his basketball IQ and poise, Blake has taken those gifts to the sidelines.

 “I’ve invested a lot of sweat equity into this program and, to now see it from a different point of view, motivates me even more to contribute as a coach,” says Rossman.
 “Being so fresh from my playing days, I want to be that seamless bridge from players to coaches.
 I’m learning quick and want to continue to do so.”